jacobjea/Terminal/README.md

 # Terminal System

-Terminal System is a tool that lets you invoke registered functions from anywhere.
+Terminal System is a tool that lets you invoke registered functions from anywhere.<br/>
 Lists the functions that are most similar to the entered value first.

 ## Key features